Body Worlds: Sale of plastinates

-The Body Worlds website offers plastinated pieces for sale.
+Von Hagen’s Plasination website offers plastinated pieces for sale.
 There are a wide range of products from plastinated fruit jewelry to entire humans.
 Although some of the pieces require purchasers to be a qualified user—those intending to use the pieces for "research, educational, medical or therapeutic purposes"—many pieces, including animal testicles and baby chicks, require no authorization.
 There are also extremely realistic plastinate impressions of human hearts and slices (including one slice of copulating humans) for sale to the general public.

 Competitors

 The success of Body Worlds has given rise to several similar shows featuring plastinated cadavers, including BODIES...
-The Exhibition and Our Body: The Universe Within in the United States, Bodies Revealed in the United Kingdom, Body Exploration in the Republic of China, Mysteries of the Human Body in South Korea, Jintai Plastomic: Mysteries of the Human Body in Japan, Cuerpos Entrañables in Spain.
+The Exhibition and Our Body: The Universe Within in the United States, Bodies Revealed in the United Kingdom, Body Exploration in Taiwan, Mysteries of the Human Body in South Korea, Jintai Plastomic: Mysteries of the Human Body in Japan, Cuerpos Entrañables in Spain.

 Some of these contain exhibits very similar to von Hagens' plastinates; von Hagens has asserted copyright protection, and has sued Body Exploration and Bodies Revealed.

 The suits were based on a presumed copyright of certain positions of the bodies, but the counterparty asserts that the human body in its diversity cannot be copyrighted.

 Such lawsuits have not stopped the competition.
 While the Korean police in Seoul confiscated a few exhibits from Bodies Revealed, the exhibition went on successfully.

 Several of the competing exhibitions have been organized by the publicly traded US company Premier Exhibitions.
 They started their first Bodies Revealed exhibition in Blackpool, England which ran from August through October 2004.
 In 2005 and 2006 the company opened their Bodies Revealed and BODIES...
 The Exhibition exhibitions in Seoul, Tampa, Miami, New York City, and Seattle.
 Other exhibition sites in 2006 were Mexico City; Atlanta, Georgia, US; London; and Las Vegas, Nevada.

 Unlike Body Worlds, none of the competing exhibitions or their suppliers have a body donation programme.
 Dr Roy Glover, a spokesperson for BODIES...
 The Exhibition said all their exhibits use unclaimed cadavers from China, a category which the Laogai Research Foundation has charged could include executed prisoners.
 In May 2008, a settlement with the attorney general of New York obliged Premier Exhibitions to offer refunds to visitors when it could not prove consent for the use of the bodies in its exhibitions.
 New York Attorney General Andrew Cuomo commented: "Despite repeated denials, we now know that Premier itself cannot demonstrate the circumstances that led to the death of the individuals.
 Nor is Premier able to establish that these people consented to their remains being used in this manner."